Queen's Birthday traffic: Queues building as motorists escape for first level 2 holiday weekend

 Gibson later messaged the Herald just before 5pm to say he had again struck delays about 19km south of Whāngārei, where there are roadworks.

-Northbound traffic also remained congested on SH1 between Waikanae Beach and Levin, north of Wellington, this afternoon, NZTA tweeted at 4.30pm.
+Northbound traffic out of Wellington also remained congested on SH1, NZTA warned at 5.25pm, but was easing between Waikanae Beach and Levin.

 It's been a long time since the country celebrated a statutory holiday - Waitangi Day, which fell on a Thursday - not under the shadow of the nationwide Covid-19 lockdown, which restricted New Zealanders almost entirely to their homes, and then regions, for seven weeks.